jbakse/site_builder/docs/strategy/index.md

 y = noise(i * frequency, 1000) * h;
 ```

-#### Cull Placement
+#### Proximity Cull Placement

 Place points randomly, but reject a point if it is too close to an existing point or too far from all existing points.
 In the example below, three points already exist and a fourth is being considered.
 Three possible values are shown.
 One is too close and one is too far, so they are rejected.
-The third location is okay, and a fourth point at that location is added.
+The third location is okay, and a fourth point is added at that location.

 ![cull placement 1](figures/cull_placement_1.svg)
 ![cull placement 2](figures/cull_placement_2.svg)